ossf/security-baseline/README.md

   - Written in present tense and describes the steps to take to meet the requirement
   - May outline recommendations, examples, or best practices

+## baseline-compiler

+The Security Baseline SIG maintains a Golang tool for validating and rendering Baseline controls.
+It includes the following commands:

+* [compile](#compile): Compile a YAML file of security controls
+* completion  Generate the autocompletion script for the specified shell
+* help        Help about any command
+* [oscal](#oscal): Write the Baseline definition to an OSCAL json catalog
+* [validate](#validate): Validate the baseline data files

+From the `cmd/` directory, run `go run . [command] [arguments]`

+### compile

+This command reads the yaml contents and generates two optional Markdown files: a listing of all OSPS Baseline controls for use in a static site generator and a checklist of controls by level.

+To produce a file for use in a static site generator (which is how we create baseline.openssf.org!), specify a file argument to `--output`.

+To produce a checklist file to use as an aid to evaluating your project's conformance to OSPS Baseline, specify a file argument to `--checklist-output`.

+Use the `--help` flag for more options.

+### oscal

+This command validates the OSPS Baseline output against [OSCAL](https://pages.nist.gov/OSCAL/).
+By default, it writes the JSON output to STDOUT.
+You can specify a file with `--out`.

+Use the `--help` flag for more options.

+### validate

+This command validates the correctness of the OSPS Baseline input.

 ## Contribution, Governance, & Security

 Contributions are always welcome via pull request or as issues, and can also be discussed on the [`#sig-security-baseline` channel on OpenSSF Slack](https://openssf.slack.com/archives/C07DC6TT2QY).
 Refer to the governance documentation for information about [how the project operates] and [how to report security-related issues].